SoftwareAG/adabas-go-api/README.md

 ## Introduction

-This package is designed for using Software AG Adabas databases from GO.
+This package is designed for using Adabas databases from Go.
 You can find detailed overview about the design and technical implementation [here](.//doc//Overview.md)

 For details have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/SoftwareAG/adabas-go-api/adabas>

 ## Features

-In general users of the Adabas GO API do not need to know basic level of Adabas API's like Adabas control block or Adabas buffers layout.
+In general users of the Adabas Go API do not need to know basic level of Adabas API's like Adabas control block or Adabas buffers layout.
-The Adabas GO API provides a more user friendly use of Adabas files and fields.
+The Adabas Go API provides a more user friendly use of Adabas files and fields.
 It is similar to the `Adabas Client for Java` product delivered by Software AG.

-This is a list of features which the Adabas GO API supports:
+This is a list of features which the Adabas Go API supports:

 - Read, Search, Insert, Delete and Update of Adabas records
 - Work with field descriptors and special descriptors like sub-/super-descriptors
-- Work with Adabas period groups and multiple fields
-- Work with large objects reads and writes
-- Work with partial large object reads and writes
 - Work with Adabas TCP/IP layer on Linux, Unix and Windows
 - Work with Adabas Mainframe using the Entire Network infrastructure
 - Support unicode access of Adabas Unicode fields
 - Work with Adabas Maps, a short name to long name definition
+- Work with Adabas period groups and multiple fields
+- Work with large objects reads and writes
+- Work with partial large object reads and writes
-- Provide GO structure usage by reflect structure fields to Adabas Map definitions
+- Provide Go structure usage by reflect structure fields to Adabas Map definitions

 ## Usage

-Adabas Go API can be downloaded using the `go get` command:
+Inside the code the Adabas Go API can be used importing the Go API.
+Beside the API some small example application are part of the github.
+This examples of the Adabas Go API can be downloaded using the `go get` command:

 ```bash
 go get -u github.com/softwareag/adabas-go-api/adabas
 ```

-You can compile it with the new Linux,Unix,Windows Adabas TCP/IP interface.
+You can compile it with the new Adabas TCP/IP interface on Linux,Unix,Windows .
 In this case no additional native library is needed.
 Alternively the Adabas local access with Adabas client native libraries can be used.
 The `AdabasClient` installation is prerequisite in this case.

+### Enable native library access

 By default the Adabas TCP/IP interface is enabled only.
 To enable Adabas Client native link support you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
 If the Adabas environment is sourced, you can define CGO compile flags as follow: